apache/spark/docs/sql-programming-guide.md

 #  |-- age: long (nullable = true)
 #  |-- name: string (nullable = true)

-# Creates a temporary view.
+# Creates a temporary view using the DataFrame.
 people.createOrReplaceTempView("people")

 # SQL statements can be run by using the sql methods provided by `sqlContext`.